Unchain1014/Shreddr/README.md

 - **Metadata Obfuscation**: Renames the file to a random UUID between overwrite passes.
 - **Permanent Deletion**: Deletes the file after overwriting and renaming.
 - **Drag-and-Drop GUI**: Built with `tkinterdnd2` for an intuitive user experience.
+- **Multiple File Support**: Drag and drop multiple files at once to shred them in a single operation.
-- **Confirmation Prompt**: Notifies the user upon successful shredding.
+- **Confirmation Prompt**: Displays a Yes/No confirmation dialog listing all files to be shredded, preventing accidental shredding.
+- **Summary Prompt**: Provides a summary of successfully shredded files and any failures.

 ## Limitations

 - **SSD Wear Leveling**:
    - On SSDs, wear leveling may prevent complete overwriting of data.
 For SSDs, consider using tools that support TRIM commands or secure erase.
-- **Physical Destruction**:
+- **Advanced Forensic Recovery**:
-   - For the highest level of security, physical destruction of the storage medium is recommended.
+   - While Shreddr is effective for most use cases, highly advanced forensic tools might still recover traces of the file.
+For highly sensitive data, consider physical destruction of the storage medium.

 ## Installation